 The legal step of organization of the plantation of Houlton was needed to be able to levy property taxes.

 It finally happened in 1826.
 With the hope that a second half township of Foxcroft, the Williams College grant was added to make Houlton a full six by six miles in size township.
 That union did not occur until 1834.
 Two years later than the Groton and Westford Academy grants formed the township of Hodgdon to the south of Houlton Maine.

 So now the much needed but denied earlier money requests from Massachusetts became available to establish a post office.
 Where previously the mail was often sent to Houlton in care of Park Holland of Eddington, a well established surveyor.
 Who knew the woods and waterways of eastern Maine and round about ways through Eastport, St John and the Baskehegan Trail to get the posts delivered.

 The first regular mail contract from Bangor to Houlton Maine by the Baskehegan was awarded James Lander.
 With the Calais Stage Route becoming the pony express option for spread the news, deliver the letters and packages.
-Amos Pearce who came to Houlton Maine in 1810 was the first postmaster appointed by President John Quincy Adams in 1826.
+Amos Pearce came to Houlton Maine in 1810.
+There’s a street in Houlton named after the first postmaster appointed by President John Quincy Adams in 1826.